-The LinkedIn business network has asked 1.005 to interview German full-time employees on employer branding for their "One employer brand ROI" study.
-The survey was conducted in August 2015 by ICM Unlimited.
+The business network LinkedIn had 1.005 German full-time workers questioned about employer branding for its study “ROI of an employer brand”.
+The survey was conducted by ICM Unlimited in August 2015.

 Admittedly, the results also surprised me: Almost a third of German employees would refrain from raising their salary if they changed jobs, if the new one Company is a strong employer brand.

 Conversely, 52 percent exclude the move to a weak employer brand, with more 21 percent compensating with a salary premium of at least 10 percent.

 As a result, employer branding is the top priority for German personnel when it comes to recruitment: 43 percent is the top priority in their company.

 LinkedIn wanted to know which aspects make a brand attractive to employees and what discourages brands.

 LinkedIn defines companies as "strong" or "weak" employer brands for which the top 3 criteria from the respective area apply:

 Strong employer brands offer the following aspects:

 - 48%: A higher level of job security

 - 33%: More self-responsibility and self-reliance in the work